go4x/goal/mathx/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This package is part of the goal project and follows the same license terms.

 ## Acknowledgments